thor2002ro/unraid_kernel/Documentation/admin-guide/cgroup-v2.rst

 		Amount of memory used to cache filesystem data, including tmpfs and shared memory.

+	  kernel (npn)
+		Amount of total kernel memory, including
+		(kernel_stack, pagetables, percpu, vmalloc, slab) in
+		addition to other kernel memory use cases.

 	  kernel_stack
 		Amount of memory allocated to kernel stacks.